NHACP-IF/NHACP-specification/nhacp-specification.md

 explicitly here.

 * Version 0.2
-    * Defined the new FILE-GETPROP, FILE-SETPROP, FILE-POLL, and CONNECT requests.
+    * Defined the new FILE-GETPROP, FILE-SETPROP, POLL, and CONNECT requests.
-    * Defined the ETIMEDOUT, EUNREACH, EUNREACH, and ECONNRESET error codes.
+    * Defined the ETIMEDOUT, EUNREACH, ECONNREFUSED, and ECONNRESET error codes.
 * Version 0.1
     * Defined the protocol versioning convention.